The Future of the Grid - Can our

 Joshua Williams, Senior Midwest Regional Manager, Highland Fleets

-Kevin Self, Lecturer, University of Michigan
+Kevin Self, KBS Constulting LLC and Lecturer, University of Michigan

 Energy Equity and the Just Transition - Who Gets Left Behind?